-companies' stock returns either.
-Similarly, we find that there is no statistically significant increase in common ownership due to additions and that wealth-performance sensitivity does not decrease significantly for the index incumbents following the promotion of an industry competitor to the index.
+Finally, the incentive-reducing effect of a competitor index addition is only measurable for true additions to the index, but not for promotions from a similar index.
+Boller and Scott Morton (2020) show that such promotions are not followed by a similarly large increase in common ownership as true additions, and they do not find significant stock return reactions for these promoted companies' stock returns either.
+Similarly, in untabulated results we find that there is no statistically significant increase in common ownership due to promotions and that wealth-performance sensitivity does not decrease significantly for the index incumbents following the promotion of an industry competitor to the index.
 We view these results as an informative placebo exercise because they show that the reduction in WPS is not a mechanical consequence of the index addition of a competitor.
 As predicted by our theory, an associated ownership change appears to be necessary to obtain our result.